medocheck/WebApiDavExtension/README.md

 *this extension is in an early development state* *only CalDav is already implemented*

+An extension for the .Net WebApi to communicate with Dav (CalDav) clients.

 **tested with**
 * Thunderbird Lightning
 * Android CalDav-sync